qewer33/qlock-os/README.md

 Below are AliExpress links to the board, battery, and watch strap:
 - Board: https://tr.aliexpress.com/item/1005004496543314.html
 - Strap (choose the 24mm option): https://tr.aliexpress.com/item/1005003974779477.html

+The complete smartwatch is rather thick (around 2cm) and doesn't have many features since it's lacking sensors but this  project is meant to be as easy to build as possible.
+Thus using a popular and readily available board instead of a custom PCB.

+I haven't completed mine yet but I will add images to here once I do.